BOUSSAIDIZeineb/Atelier2_MLops/README.md

-# Atelier 2 — Modular Churn Pipeline (Short README)
+# Atelier 2 — Modular Churn Pipeline

 This homework builds a modular ML pipeline to predict *near-term player activity (churn)* using a Steam-like games dataset (gaming_100mb.csv) that contains per-title attributes (genre, platform, price, ratings, tags) and engagement aggregates (playtime_forever, playtime_2weeks, reviews, players, recommendations, etc.).
 The target is defined as: churn = 1 if playtime_2weeks > 0 else 0.